zerotier/docs/docs/faq-macos.md

 ### Port Error {#port-error}

-On newer MacOS versions the user must explicitly authorize new extensions.
+On newer macOS versions the user must explicitly authorize new extensions.
 PORT_ERROR on Mac is typically caused by the ZeroTier tun/tap driver failing to load.

 If you are having this problem (especially on High Sierra and newer) try visiting the "General" tab of the "Security & Privacy" system perferences dialog.
 There you will be able to approve new extensions.
 Approve any ZeroTier extensions and then try restarting the ZeroTier service by opening a terminal and typing: